Aloy wasn’t originally designed to roll around post-apocalyptic jungles, deserts and snow peaks at 120 frames per second, but it definitely suits her.

 Still, even when it’s not at 4K, Horizon is an incredible experience on PC.
 The speed at which Aloy moves does introduce a bit of clunk to some of the animations.
 Occasionally — very occasionally — Aloy will run and spin around a little too much for the game to handle, and your inputs will stall for the slightest fraction.

-There are a couple of graphical quirks too.
+There’s a couple of graphical quirks too.
 Some changes of scenery and environment can happen within an instant, like a light switch has just been toggled:

 But they’re minor quibbles on what otherwise is an astronomically good PC experience.
 And if you have the rig for it, you can really get some incredible shots out of this game.
 When you’re walking through the jungle and the fog descends before transitioning into a heavy rain, it’s beautiful to look at.